jirisach/jirisach/README.md

-Hi, I'm Jiri.
+Hi, I'm Jiří.

-I build tools that protect CRM systems from bad data before it enters the system.
+I build systems that define what is allowed to become data.

+Most CRM problems don’t start in the CRM.
+They start when no one decides if there is enough context to act.

 Focus areas:

-• CRM data validation
+• CRM decision systems
 • lead data pipelines
 • automation and integrations
 • RevOps tooling

 Projects

 Lead CSV Sanitizer
-CLI tool that cleans and validates lead CSV files before CRM import.
+Prepares lead data for safe entry by making inconsistencies explicit.

 Secure Lead Synchronization
-Deterministic engine for safe lead synchronization across systems.
+Ensures consistent outcomes when the same lead moves across systems.

 Lead Entry Guard (in progress)
-Pipeline that validates and protects CRM imports from corrupted data.
+Defines decision context at entry so leads don’t move forward without clarity.